 For security considerations, both should be changed to reflect the particular use case at hand, with the following two aspects in mind:

-The transport user should not be the admin user.
+The transport user must not be the admin user.
 Rather, set up a user on the publish system that has only access rights to the relevant portions of the publish system and use that user’s credentials for the transport.

 You can start from the bundled replication-receiver user and configure this user’s access rights to match your situation

 The replication user or Agent User Id also must not be the admin user, but a user who can only see content that is replicated.
 The replication user is used to collect the content to be replicated on the author system before it is sent to the publisher.

 AEM 6 introduces the new Operations Dashboard, aimed at aiding system operators troubleshoot problems and monitor the health of an instance.

 The dashboard also comes with a collection of security health checks.
 It is recommended you check the status of all the security health checks before going live with your production instance.
 For more information, consult the Operations Dashboard documentation.

 All example content and users (for example, the Geometrixx project and its components) should be uninstalled and deleted completely on a productive system before making it publicly accessible.